-Welcome Parents and Carers to discuss their child’s progress as part of parent's evenings.
+- Welcome Parents and Carers and meet with them at least once a term to discuss their child’s progress as part of the Academy Review Process

 Parents and Carers have the following rights, should the Academy, Academy Council or Oasis Community Learning fail in its duty to provide, or if the parent disagrees with a decision or feels that there is discriminatory practice:

 - An appeal to The SEN and Disability Tribunal

 - A claim against the responsible body (Oasis Community Learning) for disability

 - To the SEN and Disability Tribunal for discrimination